 Meals and arrangements on days off:

-Traveling to Paphos: It is always easiest if you can get a flight to Paphos airport as it is just 15 minutes drive from our home.
-However, if the best deals are to Larnaca airport please check cyprusbybus.com for the availability of buses to Paphos at the time of your flight.
+Traveling to Paphos: It is always easiest if you can get a flight to Paphos airport as it is just 15 minutes drive from the farm.
+However, if the best deals are to Larnaca airport please check cyprusbybus.com for the availability of buses to Paphos at the time of your arrival.
 If you can't get reasonably priced tickets to Paphos or Larnaca another option is to check for flights going to Ercan Airport which is in the North (Turkish occupied area).
 It is not a problem to get a bus from Ercan Airport to the North side of Nicosia.
 From there you walk through the checkpoint to the South side of the City.
 Just continue down Ledra street until you get to the end of the road.
-Turn right and you will find the main bus station a little further on your left.
+Turn right and you will find the main bus station a little further along on your left.
 From there you can get a bus to Paphos.
+(EDIT: Due to the COVID-19 pandemic traveling to and from the North of Cyprus is not

 Time off and getting around: Paphos has a rich cultural heritage, was the Cultural Capital for 2017 and also has a wealth of archaeological sites.
 From Paphos you can also explore the rest of the island by bus on your weekends.
 We are within walking distance of some beautiful beaches and the main tourist areas but we are also near the bus stops for 3 different bus routes for those who would prefer to ride.
-We have six bicycles but maintaining them has proven a struggle as volunteers do not always use them responsibly and, besides some damages, and a stolen bicycle (it was not locked) we seem to be dealing with a lot of punctures so we cannot always guarantee a good bicycle is available.
+We have six bicycles but maintaining them has proven a struggle as volunteers do not always use them responsibly and, besides some damages, and a stolen bicycle (it was left unlocked in town) we seem to be dealing with a lot of punctures so we cannot always guarantee a good bicycle is available.
+If you are good with fixing bicycles and punctures the other volunteers will love you.

 Things to pack: The Cypriot sun can be quite harsh (even in winter) so if you have fair skin or are not used to the sun it is advisable to wear light long trousers and a light long shirt even in hot weather.
 Sunblock and a protective hat that will cover your neck are a must.
 Some people also get skin rashes from contact with certain plants and weeds so it's good to protect your arms and legs from those too.
 Pack a water bottle and sturdy shoes with good soles to protect your feet from thorns, sharp stones, rusty nails etc. We will provide you with work gloves if required.
 Mosquito repellent is also good as sometimes there are mosquitoes around.

-FAQ: Yes, we have internet.
-Yes, we have a washing machine to wash your clothes.
+FAQ: Yes we provide all bedding.
+Yes, we have internet.
+Yes, we have a washing machine to wash your clothes and we provide washing powder.
 Yes, there will be other volunteers here during your stay.
 Yes, we will fetch you from Paphos Airport.
-No we can't fetch you from Larnaca airport.
+No, we can't fetch you from Larnaca airport.

 We enjoy hosting Workaway volunteers and we try our best to give you a good time.